rsg-argentina/rsg-argentina/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: We are a group of graduate students working their way through their PhD in bioinformatics.

-interests:
+#interests:
-- Bioinformatics
+#- Bioinformatics
-- Science communication
+#- Science communication
-- Networking opportunities
+#- Networking opportunities

 # education:
 #   courses: